Profile

 Educational Activities

-• Co-Director of the Undergraduate Program in Sustainable Development, Columbia Climate School
+- Co-Director of the MS in Climate Program, Columbia Climate School

-• Text Book: Climate Change: The Science of Global Warming and Our Energy Future
+- Text Book: Climate Change: The Science of Global Warming and Our Energy Future (Columbia University Press, 2018)